TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/node-actions.md

 showAsideToc: true
 ---

-Each node in a universe has a **Status** column indicating its current logical state based on the Yugabyte Platform layer.
+Each node in a universe has a **Status** column indicating its current logical state based on the ZNbase Platform layer.
 This section first describes what each of them means and gives information on when and how these can be modified by the user.
 The **Nodes** tab on the universe page shows them.
 When you create a universe, the **Nodes** tab on the universe page provides the physical (such as ip, cloud) and the logical state information (master, status, etc.) about that node.
 Note that the `STATUS` for each node is **Live**.
 This is the steady state value for a normally functioning node.

 ![Node Actions](/images/ee/node-actions-live.png)